GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-debugging/part-1/index.md

 You may want to reprocess reports when you're:

 - attempting to debug the Aggregation Service.
-- experimenting with different batching strategies
+- experimenting with different batching strategies.
 - experimenting with different epsilon values

 ## Up next